twitter/communitynotes/content/rating-notes.md

 {{< figure src="../images/home.png">}}

-You can learn more about how Community Notes chooses notes for each of these views on the [**Note Ranking**](../note-ranking) page of the Guide.

 ## Rating notes on Twitter

-Community Notes contributors and people in limited test groups may also see cards to rate notes when browsing Twitter.
-You can tap to rate those notes.
+Community Notes contributors and people on Twitter may also see notes in their timeline when browsing Twitter.

 {{< figure src="../images/notes-on-twitter.png">}}

-## Note statuses

-All notes start with the status of **Needs More Ratings**.

-If notes have received enough ratings from other contributors, and [certain criteria are met](../diversity) — notes might reach the status of Helpful or Not Helpful.

-When notes reach one of these two statuses, they will be shown alongside the top two "reasons" selected by raters when rating that note.

-{{< figure src="../images/note-statuses.png">}}

-Learn how [**Note ranking**](../note-ranking) works under the hood.

 ## Rating Impact